GRUNECO/eeg_harmonization/README.md

 pip uninstall sovaharmony
 ```

-Then in the eeg-harmonization repo folder
+Then in the eeg_harmonization repo folder

 ```bash
 git pull